tmaxmax/go-sse/README.md

 data: to see you.
 ```

-Now that it has an ID, the event will be considered expired 5 minutes after it's been published – it won't be replayed to clients after the expiry!
+Now that it has an ID, the event will be considered expired 5 minutes after it's been published – it won't be replayed to clients after it expires!

 `sse.ID` is a function that returns an `EventID` – a special type that denotes an event's ID.
 An ID must not have newlines, so we must use special functions which validate the value beforehand.
 The `ID` constructor function we've used above panics (it is useful when creating IDs from static strings), but there's also `NewID`, which returns an error indicating whether the value was successfully converted to an ID or not: